MaximumADHD/Roblox-Parallel-Worker/README.md

 ## API

-`ParallelWorker.new(taskModule: ModuleScript, allocate: number?) -> ParallelWorker`
+`ParallelWorker.new(taskModule: ModuleScript, allocate: number?) -> ParallelWorker`<br/>
-Creates a new ParallelWorker that dispatches parallel tasks of the provided ModuleScript.
+Creates a new ParallelWorker that dispatches parallel tasks of the provided ModuleScript.<br/>
 The optional `allocate` parameter lets you pre-allocate a set number of actors for tasks to use.

-`ParallelWorker:Dispatch(...any) -> Dispatch`
+`ParallelWorker:Dispatch(...any) -> Dispatch`<br/>
-Dispatches a new parallel task of the worker's task module and returns a Dispatch object representing the execution of the task.
+Dispatches a new parallel task of the worker's task module and returns a Dispatch object representing the execution of the task.<br/>
 The task can be cancelled outside of a parallel context by calling `Dispatch:Cancel()`.

-`ParallelWorker:Invoke(...any) -> (boolean, ...any) [Yields]`
+`ParallelWorker:Invoke(...any) -> (boolean, ...any) [Yields]`<br/>
-Dispatches a new parallel task of the worker's task module and yields the calling thread until execution is completed.
+Dispatches a new parallel task of the worker's task module and yields the calling thread until execution is completed.<br/>
 Returns true if the task was finished successfully, as well as any data that was received from the task module's GetResults function (if one was defined).

-`Dispatch:Cancel() -> boolean`
+`Dispatch:Cancel() -> boolean`<br/>
 Cancels the parallel task associated with this dispatch.
 Returns true if the cancellation was performed, or false if the task was finished/cancelled already.